club-organizers/club-organizers.github.io/index.md

 * Club Administrators have special access to manage their organization's profile, keeping information up to date for potential members.
 * Super Administrators oversee the platform, ensuring content remains appropriate and accurate.
 They also have the authority to assign Club Admin privileges to eligible users.

+The website will include the following pages:
+* Landing Page
+  * main directory to other pages
+  * Includes list of organizations in the middle
+* User Page
+  * Landing page tailored to user
+* Admin Page
+  * moderators

+## Use Cases